 Post-War Mass Housing

-Britain’s post-war housing programme was born of urgency and conviction: a commitment to rapidly provide dignified homes at scale, guided by modernism’s belief in rational design, light, and clarity.
-Concrete became both material and manifesto - structural honesty, serial repetition, and monumental forms that promised efficiency and equality.
-These ambitions took on a severe beauty: deep slab facades, punched openings and cantilevered walkways, all arranged with purpose to remake urban life.
+Britain's post-war housing programme was born of urgency and conviction: a commitment to providing dignified homes at scale, guided by modernism's belief in rational design, light, and clarity.
+Concrete became both material and manifesto; structural honesty, serial repetition, monumental forms promising efficiency and equality in equal measure.
+There is a severe beauty to what resulted: deep slab facades, punched openings, cantilevered walkways arranged with the confidence of people who believed they were remaking urban life.

-In time, this great project faltered.
-Intensive shared living struggled to foster social cohesion; councils faced shrinking budgets, fragmented policy, and deferred maintenance.
-The social contract frayed, investment receded, and many estates entered neglect - places conceived to equalise life becoming sites of irreversible urban decline.
+In time, the project faltered more completely.
+Intensive shared living struggled to build community; councils faced shrinking budgets, fragmented policy, and deferred maintenance.
+Investment receded, estates declined, and places conceived to equalise life became something else entirely.

 Previous